 The length of the filament to which the maximum retraction count is applied.

 For example, if you have a maximum of 10 retractions and a minimum distance window of 2mm, the printer will perform only 10 retractions for every 2mm of printed filament.

 Prevent filament grinding

-Activating this option will cause the head to be parked to perform a purge once the maximum retractions have been reached.
-This allows doing more retractions on the same layer at the cost of increasing print time.
+Activating this option will cause the head to be parked in order to perform a purge when the maximum number of retractions has been reached.
+This allows more retractions on the same layer at a cost of increasing print time.

 Need more tips?
 Check out our forum community for help.